ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Highlights

-- Prepare for new-backend merge
+- Preparing new-backend merge
 - Olimex
 - Improving Elektra in FLOSS course

-### Prepare for new-backend merge
+### Preparing new-backend merge

 In a separated branch we rewrote the whole backend system.
 With this new backend system, backends are now also plugins, allowing backends also to be non-file-based, e.g., using databases.